The Department of Economics

 - Excellent written and oral communication skills.

-- Ability to build and maintain positive and cooperative working relationships.
+- Ability to establish and maintain positive and cooperative

 - Ability to work independently and as a member of a team.